plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 Don't use Google Analytics?
 You can get this automated external link click tracking directly in Plausible Analytics too.
 This is in-built into our analytics tool so the process to set it all up is even easier.

 Plausible Analytics is an independent analytics tool that's built with simplicity and privacy in mind.
-Our goal is to provide useful and accurate insights to site owners while at the same time being compliant with the different privacy regulations such as the [GDPR](https://plausible.io/blog/google-analytics-gdpr) and being respectful of [the privacy of website visitors](https://plausible.io/privacy-focused-web-analytics).
+Our goal is to provide useful and accurate insights to site owners while being compliant with the different privacy regulations such as the [GDPR](https://plausible.io/blog/google-analytics-gdpr) and being respectful of [the privacy of website visitors](https://plausible.io/privacy-focused-web-analytics).

-If you want to track external link clicks with Plausible Analytics, here's what you need to do.
+If you want to track external link clicks in Plausible Analytics, here's what you need to do.

 ### Sign up for a Plausible Analytics account